The Stupidest Thing Millennials Are Doing Right Now

-Well, except in this one giant, horrifying, “holy shit WHAT IS THAT” milky pus oozing out of the ears way.
+Well, except in this one giant, horrifying, “holy shit WHAT IS THAT” stepped in what appears to be human feces type of way.

 According to this study, Millennials have invested just 30% of their retirement savings in stocks (equities).
 Older investors have closer to 50% of their retirement savings in stocks.

 Fellow Millennials, this is scary.

 Let me tell you why this is scary

 Want to know what will drive the MAJORITY of your returns, and therefore determine the MAJORITY of your wealth in retirement?
 How you’re invested.
 And I’m not talking about Tesla stock or Snapchat stock or Target stock.
 I’m talking about ARE YOU EVEN INVESTED IN STOCKS?

 Twerk on Facebook Live all you want so long as you get your money in the market, ’cause that’ll cost you in long-term freedom.
 Over the course of 30 or 40 years, this extremely low exposure to the stock market could cost you thousands or even millions of dollars.

 Traditional personal finance theory tells us that as young people with decades to invest, we should primarily invest in the stock market.
 Sure, keep some bonds (fixed income) as the more “stable” and negatively correlated piece to your portfolio, but not more than 20% or 30%.*